 - Present proof of your identity and age, and then begin the testing process (written knowledge, road signs, and driving).
 The tests you need to take depend on your status (see below).

-- Head to your nearest driver license office with your Driver Examination Record (a Form DOR-100, which you'll receive once you pass your tests) and proofs of lawful presence, identity, and residency.
+- Head to your nearest driver license office with your Driver Examination Record and proofs of lawful presence, identity, and residency.

-- Make application for your license.
-This includes completing paperwork, taking your vision test, and paying the appropriate fee ($10 for up to three years and $20 for up to six years).
+- Complete an application for your license.
+This includes completing paperwork, taking your vision test, and paying the appropriate fee.

 - Have your picture taken and receive your driver's license.